bpbond/cosore/README.md

 The package, and the process of contributing data, should be as focused and simple as possible (but no simpler).

-All contributors will be included on database definition paper.
+All contributors will be included on a database definition paper.

 The database is completely open for reuse.
-We request that users cite the database definition paper, and encourage them to (i) cite all dataset primary publications, and (ii) involve data contributors as co-authors when possible.
+We request that users cite the database definition paper, and strongly encourage them to (i) cite all dataset primary publications, and (ii) involve data contributors as co-authors when possible.

-**This database is not designed for, and should not be treated as, a permanent data repository.** Best practice is to deposit the data and then link to it from the contributed dataset here.
+**This database is not designed for, and should not be treated as, a permanent data repository.** COSORE is a community database, but not an institutionally-backed repository like Figshare, DataONE, ESS-DIVE, etc. We recommend depositing your data in one of these first, and providing its DOI in metadata.

 ## Database design